 A3: The default router setting might be a possible reason.
 Check that the configuration of the router settings allow the Internet Camera to be accessed outside your local LAN.
-See page 27 for detailed information.
+Please refer to page 28 for more information.

 Frequently Asked Questions (continued)